melatonein5/Advent-of-Code-2025/README.md

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

 > Any text that appears like the following was written by me, while the rest is copied and pasted from the puzzle.
-Any code that appears was written by me, unless stated otherwise (often in sections labelled "Other Oddities").
+Any code that appears was written by me, unless stated otherwise.
 Note that this only applies to this file.
 Any other files are authored by myself.

+> Sections labelled "Other Oddities" is my original work.

 > All code is written in Go, as that is my language of preference due to its strong standard library (although much of it will go unused due to how low-level the puzzles are).